 It’s true that you might not lose any weight during the festivities, you might even put something on.
 But you know what?

-However you decide to handle your nutrition during the holidays, we hope you have the best possible time with your loved ones (in person or virtually!)!
+However you decide to handle your nutrition during the holidays, we hope you have the best possible time with your loved ones!!!

 Merry Christmas from the aceTEAM.